dchats1/prometheus-podman-demo/README.md

 ```

 3. In your browser, navigate to http://localhost:9090/
-If you navigate to the 'Statu's menu, and select 'Targets' page you should be able to see the node and prometheus job.
+If you navigate to the 'Status' menu, and select 'Targets' page you should be able to see the node and prometheus job.
 If everything is working correctly both with show a state of 'UP'.
 They may take a minute to run the intial scrape.
 Reload the page if the State shows 'Unknown'.

 ![Prometheus Targets Page](screenshots/prometheus-targets.png "Prometheus Targets Page")